 Joint replacement, also called Arthroplasty, is surgery to replace a damaged joint with an artificial joint (made of metal, ceramic, or plastic).
 Providers usually replace the entire joint (total joint replacement).
 Less often, they replace only the damaged part of the joint.
 Hips, knees, and shoulders are the most common joints they replace.

-Arthroplasty is surgical joint replacement.
+Arthroplasty is a surgical joint replacement.
 During the procedure, your healthcare provider removes a damaged joint and replaces it with an artificial joint.
 The artificial joint (prosthesis) can be metal, ceramic or heavy-duty plastic.
 The new joint looks like the natural joint and moves in a similar way.

 Your surgeon may recommend arthroplasty if you have:

 Most often, surgeons replace the hip joint, knee joint or shoulder joint.
 Providers call these procedures hip arthroplasty, total knee arthroplasty and shoulder arthroplasty.

 Depending on the type of procedure you have, you may go home the day of surgery, or you may need to stay in the hospital for a day or two.
 Talk to your provider about planning for recovery.
 You will need to have someone drive you home.
 You may also need help getting around or performing tasks like laundry or bathing.

 Joint replacement procedures can help you move without pain and stiffness.
 After a joint replacement, many people can take part in activities they once enjoyed.
 These surgeries greatly improve quality of life and overall health by allowing people to have an active lifestyle.

 Mon - Sat